yanzhen4/yanzhen4.github.io/_pages/about.md

 About me
 ======
-I am a junior student of UIUC.
+I am a junior student in UIUC.
 I major in Computer Science and minor in Statistics.
 I am passionate abaout Machine Learning Research, and are currently participating in research and projects.
 I joined the Data Mining Group (DMG) since Spring 2023, where I am fortuante to be advised by Prof. [Jiawei Han](http://hanj.cs.illinois.edu/), and be mentored by [Yu Zhang](https://yuzhimanhua.github.io/).
 My current research interest are Data Mining / Natural Language Processing, specifically text classification and entity typing.